SR0-ALPHA1/SR0-ALPHA1/README.md

 #### Is very good solving problems and developing new knowledge. ✍ 🧠

-### 📝 " O importante é o aprender dos erros feitos, não apenas o resultado. " 💭
+### 📝 A escrita não faz a lógica mas, a lógica faz a escrita. 💭

 - I believe that machines and codes are examples of eternal love. ⌨️ ❤